Radio-Continuum Emission From The Young Galactic Supernova Remnant G1.9+0.3: 1. INTRODUCTION

-Originally identified as a probable SNR by \citet{1984Natur.312..527G} at 4.9~GHz using the Very Large Array (VLA), \SNR\ was described as a shell source with an approximate brightness slightly less than that of the Tycho and Kepler SNRs with a spectral index of $\sim$--0.7\footnote{Spectral index defined as $S\propto\nu^\alpha$}.
-Using the Molonglo Observatory Synthesis Telescope (MOST) Galactic Survey data, \citet{1994MNRAS.270..835G} confirmed the classification of \SNR\ as an SNR: the source was described as featuring a shell-like morphology in the radio with an estimated diameter of 1\farcm2.
-Later \citet{2000AJ....119..207L} produced a 90-cm image of \SNR\ made with the VLA: those authors estimated the 20/90-cm spectral index of the SNR to be $-0.93\pm0.25$ and the angular diameter to be 1\farcm1. \citet{2004AJ....128.1646N} revisited the data collected by \citet{2000AJ....119..207L} and -- through the application of superior data reduction techniques -- measured the diameter of \SNR\ to be $<$1\arcmin.
-Finally, \citet{2004BASI...32..335G} estimates the diameter of \SNR\ based on 1.49~GHz VLA observations made in 1985 to be of 1\farcm2.
-In short, multiple radio observations have confirmed that \SNR\ has the smallest angular diameter for a known Galactic SNR, indicative of its young age.
+Originally identified as a probable SNR by Green \& Gull (1984) at 4.9~GHz using the Karl G. Jansky Very Large Array (VLA), \SNR\ was described as a shell source with an approximate brightness slightly less than that of the Tycho and Kepler SNRs with a spectral index of $\alpha\sim-0.7$\footnote{Spectral index defined as $S\propto\nu^\alpha$}.
+Using the Molonglo Observatory Synthesis Telescope (MOST) Galactic Survey data, Gray (1994) confirmed the classification of \SNR\ as an SNR: the source was described as featuring a shell-like morphology in the radio with an estimated diameter of 1\farcm2.
+Later, LaRosa et al. (2000) produced a 90-cm image of \SNR\ made using observations from the VLA.
+They estimated the 20/90-cm spectral index of the SNR to be $\alpha=-0.93\pm0.25$ and the angular diameter to be 1\farcm1.
+Nord et al. (2004) revisited the data collected by LaRosa et al. (2000) and -- through the application of superior data reduction techniques -- measured the diameter of \SNR\ to be $<$1\arcmin\ and placed it at a distance of $<$7.8~kpc.
+Green (2004) estimates the diameter of \SNR\ based on 1.49~GHz VLA observations made in 1985 to be 1\farcm2.
+Most recently, Roy \& Pal (2014) measured a \HI\ absorption distance using known anomalous velocity features near the Galactic Centre (GC) and found a lower limit on \SNR\ distance from Sun as 10~kpc, some 2~kpc further away from the GC.
+Therefore, multiple radio observations have confirmed that \SNR\ has the smallest angular diameter for a known Galactic SNR, indicative of its young age.